 – how often they buy something, and many more.

-All this data can be used to make perfectly-timed and hyper-personal marketing messages to catch those hesitant shoppers on the spot and convert them before they can resist.
+All this data from your ecommerce analytics can be used to make perfectly-timed and hyper-personal marketing messages to catch those hesitant shoppers on the spot and convert them before they can resist.

 Here are 5 ways to put the info you already have to use and make some extra revenue.